fayy-lee/fayy-lee/README.md

 ✏️ Computer Science (Co-Op) Student @ uOttawa

-💼 I'm currently looking for opportunities for Summer 2024!
+💼 I'm currently looking for opportunities for Fall 2024 and Winter 2025!

 ## 🛠️ Skills
 Here are some of the technologies and tools I'm proficient in: